Use YouTube Video Editor

 - Cut/Snip: Clips can be cut into portions.
 Move your mouse over the video and click the scissors icon to bring up the snip marker.
 Move this to where you want to snip the clip, then click on the scissors button to snip the clip.

 Here are some tweaks and enhancements you can make to clips.
 Move your mouse over a clip to bring up any of these options.

-- Rotate: Rotates your video 90 degrees
+- Rotate: Rotates your video 90 degrees.

-- Text: Apply a text overlay on the clip
+- Text: Apply a text overlay on the clip.

-- Slow Motion: Modify the speed at which the clip plays
+- Slow Motion: Modify the speed at which the clip plays.

 You can set volume levels for each clip in your project.
 Hover over a clip in your timeline and find the volume slider.
 Adjust the slider to lower the volume on the clip or music track.